 Graduate studies began in 1981 with the initiation of the Master of Business Administration program.
-Master's programs were later added in Christian education, Christian education in student ministry, counseling, education, higher education, liberal arts, organizational management, professional development, school counseling, teaching, and worship leadership, for a total of 12 master's programs.
-In December 2004, Dallas Baptist University was advanced from Level III to a Level V institution by the Commission on Colleges and authorized to begin the Ph.D. in Leadership Studies.
+Master's programs were later added in Christian education, Christian education in student and childhood ministry, counseling, education, global leadership, higher education, liberal arts, organizational management, professional development, school counseling, teaching, and worship leadership, for a total of 14 master's programs.
+In December 2004, Dallas Baptist University was advanced from Level III to a Level V institution by the Commission on Colleges and authorized to begin the Ph.D. in Leadership Studies and Ed.D. in Educational Leadership.

-The fall semester of 2005 saw the enrollment of the University reach a record 4,988 students, including 1,376 master's students and 28 doctoral students.
+The fall semester of 2006 saw the enrollment of the University reach a record 5,153 students, including 1,456 master's students and 87 doctoral students.